 Do you take part in the antics of Elf on the Shelf?
 I have been trying to avoid it because I know myself, I’ll forget to move the little bugger, but last year our daughter mentioned that a few of her friends had one and why didn’t she?
 Now, I don’t typically follow what all the other kids are doing and try to teach my kids the same, but this seems too cute and I know my kids will enjoy it.
 Today I went out and got our Elf and he’ll arrive with adoption papers tomorrow for the kids.

 Since I know I’ll forget to move the little elf I knew that the two things to keep me on track is 1. putting our elf into cute and fun situations that my kids will enjoy.
-Because let’s be real, my kids fuel and excitement is what the holidays are all about and 2. a Calendar.
+Because let’s be real, my kid’s excitement is what the holidays are all about, and 2. a Calendar.
 If I map out what I am going to do each night and have a few days to prepare it will help me to stay on track.
 I usually go to bed shortly after my kids so everything will be stuff I can put together while they’re at school and be ready to go after bed and super easy.
 I am not about the complicated and overboard elf antics.
 Fun, simple, and easy works for us!

 December 2nd.
 Elf on the Shelf Snow Angel.
 I haven’t decided if we’ll do sprinkles or flour, but a snow angel is happening.